b-whisler/Week3CoinDB/README.md

-A simple program to manage a coin collection with a menu system in the console.
-The collection is saved to a local MySQL database.
+A web application allowing you to manage a coin collection.
+It uses a local MySQL database to store the data, and utilizes JSP and servlets.